TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Upgrading/Index.rst

 .. note::

-   DAM does not work with FAL currently, and FAL will not support using the DAM; instead, FAL provides a ((?)).
+   DAM does not work with FAL currently, and FAL will not support using the DAM; instead, FAL provides an alternative.
 Extensions which depend on DAM need manual adaption, see the developers section for more details.

 However, if you want to support FAL "the right way" and not just by means of the backwards compatibility layer, the extensions should be